amphp/amphp.github.io/docs/aerys/http/request.md

 Try accessing `http://localhost/?action=beautiful` in the browser.

-`Aerys\Request::getVar()` returns a string if the query string parameter was passed (if multiple ones with the same name exist, the first one), else null.
+`Aerys\Request::getVar(string $parameter)` returns a string if the query string parameter was passed (if multiple ones with the same name exist, the first one), else null.

 `Aerys\Request::getHeader(string $name)` returns a headers value.